-The following table sets forth certain information regarding the beneficial ownership of our Shares as of April 16, 2010 by (1) each person known by us to own beneficially more than 5% of our outstanding Shares, (2) all current trust managers, (3) each current named executive officer and (4) all current trust managers and current executive officers as a group.
+The following table sets forth certain information regarding the beneficial ownership of our Shares as of April 15, 2013 by (1) all current trust managers, (2) each current named executive officer and (3) all current trust managers and current executive officers as a group.
 Unless otherwise indicated, the Shares listed in the table are owned directly by the individual, or by both the individual and the individual's spouse.
 Except as otherwise noted, the individual had sole voting and investment power as to Shares shown or, the voting power is shared with the individual's spouse.
 All individuals set forth below have the same principal business address as the Company.